Skip to main content

 403 Forbidden on MR settingsExpected on non-Premium GitLab; continues without that data

-Component not foundFor self-hosted GitLab, you must fork the component to your instance
+Component not foundFor self-hosted GitLab, you must import or mirror the component to your instance

 Info